-Mike Collyard has been lead counsel on cases of all sizes, ranging from some of the biggest multi-billion dollar financial and securities cases in the country to multi-million dollar intellectual property, antitrust, and commercial cases.
+Mike Collyard has been lead counsel on cases of all sizes including multi-billion dollar financial and securities cases and multi-million dollar intellectual property, antitrust, and commercial cases.
 He has successfully represented clients on both sides of the “v,” recovering hundreds of millions for plaintiffs and saving billions for defendants.

 Mr. Collyard has argued and won numerous dispositive motions and he has taken and defended hundreds of depositions in many different types of complex cases.
-Clients often call on Mr. Collyard for his skills in these areas.
+Clients often call on him for his skills in these areas.

 And although Mr. Collyard prepares every case to be efficiently handled with a targeted trial strategy in mind from the beginning, he also understands business and how to create business solutions.
 As one example, after Mr. Collyard successfully tried a case, he created a business solution that allowed his client to sell products that had been returned as not-sellable.